yhygao/CBIM-Medical-Image-Segmentation/README.md

 ### News
 Detail updates can be found in docs/change.md

+- Our new work, Hermes, has been released on arXiv: [Training Like a Medical Resident: Universal Medical Image Segmentation via Context Prior Learning](https://arxiv.org/pdf/2306.02416.pdf).
+Inspired by the training of medical residents, we explore universal medical image segmentation, whose goal is to learn from diverse medical imaging sources covering a range of clinical targets, body regions, and image modalities.
+Following this paradigm, we propose Hermes, a context prior learning approach that addresses the challenges related to the heterogeneity on data, modality, and annotations in the proposed universal paradigm.
+Code will be released at https://github.com/yhygao/universal-medical-image-segmentation.
 - **Support PyTorch 2.0 (April 10, 2023).
 Detail tutorial is comming soon.**
 - **Support using GPU to conduct data augmentation for faster training**
 - **We update a revised version of [MedFormer](https://arxiv.org/abs/2203.00131) paper, including more experiments and analysis.
 (April 5, 2023)**